junit-pioneer/convert-junit4-to-junit5/README.md

 * Rules
 * Categories (there is only basic support for categories)

+## Running the update from the command line

+When you build the project with Gradle, two Jar files are created:

+* `convert-junit4-to-junit5.jar`
+* `convert-junit4-to-junit5-fat.jar`

+The latter can be directly executed from the command line, using the class [CommandLineRunner](src/main/java/jb/CommandLineRunner.java) as entry point, e.g. like so:

+    java -jar build/lib/convert-junit4-to-junit5-fat.jar

+This will show the available options:

+* `-x`, `--exclude`: Glob pattern (e.g. `ExcludeThis*.java`) of file names to exclude.
+Default: Nothing is excluded
+* `-h`, `--help`: Show usage
+* `-p`, `--preserve-formatting`: Do no re-format source files.
+* `-s`, `--skip-unsupported-features`: Skip files with unsupported JUnit4 features
+* `-w`, `--write`: Overwrite files instead of just reporting what would happen

+If given a list of directory names, it will scan each one and report what would happen.
+Unless also the `-w` or `--write` option is set, nothing will be written.

 ## Configure and Extend

 There are [configuration options](src/main/java/jb/configuration/Configuration.java) like `preserve formatting` and `dry run` that are not exposed as command line flags.